 Borrowing the term, how much stress can we take before we start sinking?
 Like most variables in human nature this is different from person to person.
 The level of our personal plimsoll line depends on two conditions:

 2) how trigger-happy is our negative feedback mechanism which is warning us that "something is going wrong".

 Using another mechanical example, every airplane's feedback mechanism, according to pilots, is some 98% of the flight time indicating its being off the course.
 With help of computerized navigation airplanes correct themselves automatically, and those are mostly so minimal corrections which passengers can't detect by their sensitive stomach pits.

 It was the tension which made your feedback mechanism oversensitive, while giving you a false alarm that "you were doing something wrong".
 Unlike planes and experienced drivers, being off the course you overreacted by going too far back and forth.

-Well, that's what happens to the folks with a trigger-happy feedback mechanism - to them, something is "wrong" all the time, and they carry that constant, now habitual feeling of a need to "fix" something.
+Well, that's what happens to the folks with a trigger-happy feedback mechanism--- to them, something is "wrong" all the time, and they carry that constant, now habitual feeling of a need to "fix" something.

 When Wedding Bells Sound like Alarm Bells

 As we interpret too many people and situations as "stressors", our negative feedback mechanism becomes unreliable, because it's bound to activate alarm bells even when we are not facing anything of an objectively disturbing nature.

 That can even escalate to some comical extremes, one of the best examples probably being a groom or a bride passing out at the time of saying their vows.
 In that climax of all wedding excitement, not able to discriminate, their feedback mechanism is mistaking it for an "unbearable traumatic experience" and knocking them out unconscious.